Matovidlo/Digital-capability-management-model/README.md

 ## Configuration constants
 The program contains python script of different constants that user can adjust based on the problem that is solving.
-The file can be found in `src/constants.py`
+The file can be found in file:
+`src/constants.py`